 Travel is one of life’s greatest joys, and something that many of us would like to try to do as much of as possible in our lives, myself included.
 Theres nothing I love more than hopping on a flight and exploring a new place, becoming emerged in the culture and making memories.
 It’s great to be able to go away to relax and totally zone out from life and work back home; I love those holidays and really need them for my mental health but I find that the real memories are made on the trips where I explore and do things a little differently.
 That could be by winging it with my route and being a little more flexible with my plans, to searching out different ways of getting around in the country to going down the active route.

 Years ago, I didn’t think that I would ever want to be active on holiday; it was a piña colada by the pool all the way for me but nowadays I think about being active in a completely different light.
 I used to be so worried about what other people would think about me and if they’d judge me for being the fat girl trying to do something active, seemingly reserved for slim outdoorsy types.
 Plus I didn’t want to get all hot, sweaty and out of breath when I could be sunbathing by the pool… ironically still hot and sweaty.
 I always say that when I stopped caring about what other people thought about me, my life began and that’s so true for a lot of aspects of my life but especially for travel.
 I found my bikini body confidence at the grand old age of 28 and started wearing a bikini while away for the first time in my life because I realised that I deserve to feel the sun on my skin as much as the next person and I started to not be afraid to be more active while travelling.
+Now, I grab my fitness clothing when I’m packaging and love putting it to good use while I’m away.
 I walked all over when I solo travelled in Bali, up and down the sides of some high cliffs just so that I could visit the most amazing beaches.
 Sure I felt as though some of the walkways with huge amounts of steps were going to kill me but I got through it and the view from the bottom and top was worth it and I felt the most amazing sense of achievement every single day; I DID IT!

 For many people, one of the best ways in which you can travel is to go the active route and there are loads of options out there to consider.
 It is certainly a great way to see the world but for me, it’s all about finding the balance that works for you.
 That could be in terms of where you go and how much activity you do while you’re there and I hope that this post gives you some ideas for your own active holiday, should this style of trip idea appeal to you.